Solve Equation in Excel (Table of Contents)

 ((Selling price per unit – Stockist price per unit)/ Stockist price per unit) *100

-Variables (B2, B3 & C2, C3): Here, variables are Cost or stockiest Price per unit & Selling Price per unit to customers, which keeps on changing month on month.
+Variables (B2, B3 & C2, C3): Here, the variables are Cost or stockiest Price per unit & Selling Price per unit to customers, which keeps changing monthly.

 Target & Constraints